King of Prism: Shiny Seven Stars

 King of Prism: Shiny Seven Stars is a 2019 Japanese animated film and television series project produced by Tatsunoko Production and Avex Pictures based on Takara Tomy's Pretty Rhythm franchise.
 The story is a spin-off of the animated television series Pretty Rhythm: Rainbow Live, which aired from 2013 to 2014.
-Shiny Seven Stars the third film of the King of Prism film series, released as the direct sequel to the 2016 film King of Prism by Pretty Rhythm and 2017 film King of Prism: Pride the Hero.
+Shiny Seven Stars is the third film of the King of Prism film series, released as the direct sequel to the 2016 film King of Prism by Pretty Rhythm and the 2017 film King of Prism: Pride the Hero.

 The theatrical edition is a 4-part film series that screened in nationwide Japanese theaters from March 2 to May 4, 2019, with three episodes condensed in each.
 The television version aired weekly on TV Tokyo from April 15, 2019 to July 1, 2019.

 Plot

 I: Prologue × Yukinojo × Taiga

 After the events of King of Prism: Pride the Hero, Yukinojo is continuously pressured by his father to quit Prism Shows to focus on kabuki.
 His mother reveals to him that despite his father not being born into the Tachibana family, he was able to become a talented kabuki actor by inheriting its "soul", comparing his passion to Yukinojo's passion for Prism Shows.
 The Edel Rose freshmen are also assigned to perform at the Towada Red Salmon Princess Event during the Aomori Nebuta Festival in Taiga's hometown.
 Due to Edel Rose's financial crisis, the Edel Rose freshmen stay at Taiga's house, where his sister reveals how Taiga became inspired by Kazuki to become a Prism Star after they once moved to Tokyo.
 When Schwarz Rose's float fails to arrive in time for the parade, Taiga performs a Prism Show to prevent the festival from being cancelled.

 Jin launches the Prism 1 Grand Prix and challenges Edel Rose to a school-wide duel.
-Seven students from each school will both have solo Prism Shows with 10000 karats maximum and a group performance with be 20000 karats maximum.
+Seven students from each school will both have solo Prism Shows with 10000 karats maximum and a group performance with 20000 karats maximum.
 The winning school will receive ¥1 billion.
 Yukinojo performs "Hyakka Ryoran" with four jumps, earning 9070 karats and putting Edel Rose in the lead, while also gaining his father's approval to continue performing in Prism Shows.
 Taiga performs "Fly in the Sky" at the Prism 1 with three Prism Jumps, earning 8240 karats and putting Edel Rose in the lead with 17310 karats.